 4.3.2

-Chemical and biochemical designations, ingredients in medications, enzyme and hormone names
+Chemical and biochemical designations, substances in medicaments, enzyme and hormone names

 A term that refers to a chemical substance in a medicinal product can be interpreted in two ways: It is either the name of a particular ingredient in the medicinal product (e.g. morphine, glycogen) or it is a general term for the actual chemical substance.
 Ingredients are listed in the SNOMED CT® Pharmaceutical/biological product hierarchy, and chemical substances are listed under their generic name in the Substance Hierarchy.
 It may be common in the target language for different orthographic principles to be applied to products or substances.